zawadTazwar/UserReviewDashboard/team_reviews.md

 Almost always the first team member to arrive at the meetings.
 He is always ready to go and has a plan on what we need to complete.
 He has done a great job on his tasks for this sprint.

 Great team, and I am ready to keep working and seeing what we can end up with as our final product.

+**Zawad's Review:**

+It has been a great experience to work on a project with a group as this was my first group project at MUN.
+Got the chance to learn a lot from my team members and still learning.
+Some words for my team members:
+Mahad:
+Really a helpful guy.
+Helped me a lot to figure out problems and got to learn a lot of things from him.

+Jason:
+The Chief!
+Always gets everything done and leads the way.

+Md Gulam:
+A great meeting organizer and helped the group a lot in keeping track of the tasks that needs to be completed.

+Really looking forward to the next projects.